as-shura/miniCTK/Libs/CommandLineModules/README.md

 ctkCmdLineModuleFrontend pointer.

 This separation of concerns in front and back ends allows for an extensible and flexible design.
-Front-ends and back-ends work independent of each other and can be combined arbitrarly.
+Front-ends and back-ends work independent of each other and can be combined arbitrarily.

 Quick Start